ABAtanasov/Representations/README.md

 ### 1) Old Notions Revisited

-First draft completed, need to draw up figures. dwabi OK there's a problem with a^i vs v^i vs \mathbf v_i_ (vs possible e_i_) usage in this chapter.
-I SHOULD BE USING X^i instead of v^i for vector fields :'( Let's fix that though.
+First draft completed, need to draw up figures.

+OK there's a problem with a^i vs v^i vs \mathbf v_i_ (vs possible e_i or b_i) usage in this chapter.
+I SHOULD BE USING X^i instead of v^i for vector fields.
+Fix this.

 #### The Cartesian Coordinate System
-Begin with an example of a falling ball, the vector for velocity
+Begin with an example of a falling ball in 3D, the vector for velocity

 #### Linear Algebra and Coordinates
 Critical to highlight difference between geometric and algebraic vectors
 #### Euclidean vs. Affine Space